zextras/tech-doc/source/suite/backup.rst

 -  Via CLI: using the `config server <../cli.xml#config_server>`_ command to change the ``ZxBackup_DestPath`` config key.

-..

-   **Warning**

-   Backup paths are unique and not reusable.
+.. warning:: Backup paths are unique and not reusable.
 Copying a Backup Path to a new server and setting it as its current Backup Path will return an error, and forcing this in any way by tampering with the backup file will cause corruption of both old and new backup data.

 .. _retention_policy: